vkaravir/JSAV/exercises/tutorial-exercise.md

 ### Adding Student Interaction

 It is simple to attach listeners for user actions (like mouse clicks) to JSAV data structures.
-We will register a click event handler to the array.
+We already had the code register a click event handler to the array in the ```initialize``` function:

+{% highlight javascript %}
+// bind a function to handle all click events on the array jsavArray.click(arrayClickHandler);
+{% endhighlight %}

+Now let's see how to write the ```arrayClickHandler``` function.
 Inside the handler, we need to first decide if we are in "swap mode" or not.
 This is done based on whether the last index is highlighted or not.

 {% highlight javascript %}
-// bind a function to handle all click events on the array jsavArray.click(function(index) {
+function arrayClickHandler(index) {
   // if last index is highlighted, we are in "swap mode" if (this.isHighlight(arraySize - 1)) {
     // when in swap mode, first click on index will store that index